 Ride a bike around West Lake/ Ho Tay

-Looking for a romantic place in Hanoi?
+Are you looking for a romantic place in Hanoi?

 Get to West Lake – one of the most romantic corners of the capital.

-The lake has a poetic beauty with the purple color of Lagerstroemia flower or the pink glow of the Phoenix flowers every summer.
+The lake has a poetic beauty with the purple color of the Lagerstroemia flower or the pink glow of the Phoenix flowers every summer.

 The lake always has a cool breeze, making it’s a great place to relax.